Content

 You can repeat these techniques several times during sex to delay orgasm and improve your sexual stamina.
 You can also try mixing up sexual positions and activities.

-Masturbation isn’t often considered a treatment for sexual problems, but it could help with premature ejaculation.
+Though masturbation isn’t often considered a treatment for sexual problems, it could help with premature ejaculation.

 Vitamin deficiencies are rare, but if you do have one, it may affect your sex life.

-While there is not enough comprehensive research to conclude that any supplement or vitamin can improve premature ejaculation, it may be worth getting a full blood panel to see if you have any nutritional deficiencies.
+While there is not enough comprehensive research to conclude that any supplement or vitamin can improve premature ejaculation, it may be worth talking to your healthcare provider about any nutritional deficiencies.

-Supplements for PE often include vitamins and minerals like Vitamin B12, Vitamin D, zinc, biotin, and folic acid.
-Many of these nutrients can also be obtained from food, so doctors recommend eating a well-balanced diet to support sexual and overall health.
+Supplements for PE may include vitamins and minerals like vitamin B12, vitamin D, zinc, biotin, and folic acid.
+Many of these nutrients can also come from food, so doctors recommend eating a well-balanced diet to support sexual and overall health.

 Your pelvic floor muscles control ejaculation and urination (among other things), and they can weaken without regular exercise as we age.

-While they aren’t all that difficult, people often perform kegel exercise improperly — check out our guide to make sure you get it right.
+While they aren’t all that difficult, people often perform Kegel exercises improperly — check out our guide to ensure you do them right.

 When early ejaculation is caused by a psychological issue such as depression, anxiety, or relationship problems, psychotherapy often helps.

-Also referred to as talk therapy (or sex therapy if it’s with a specialized sex therapist), psychotherapy involves talking with a mental health provider to identify and change problematic emotions, thoughts, and patterns of behavior.
+Also referred to as talk therapy (or sex therapy if it’s with a specialized sex therapist), psychotherapy involves talking with a mental health provider to identify and work on emotions, thoughts, and patterns of behavior that might exacerbate PE.
 As a treatment for PE, this may involve changing negative thoughts and behaviors related to sex.

 Research largely suggests that a combination of pharmacotherapy (treatment with medication) and behavioral treatment is the most effective option for treating PE.
-So your healthcare provider might prescribe you medication in combination with therapy and other techniques.
+Because of this, your healthcare provider might prescribe you medication in combination with therapy and other techniques.

 Premature ejaculation can take a major toll on your sex life, especially if it’s something you’ve struggled with since your first sexual experience.
 While you can’t learn how to cure PE permanently, you can learn how to control the issue.
 Remember:

 Premature ejaculation is a common sexual dysfunction with various causes.
-Contributing factors to ED include abnormal hormone levels, low levels of serotonin, mental health issues, infections, and relationship problems.
+Contributing factors to PE may include abnormal hormone levels, low levels of serotonin, mental health issues, infections, and relationship problems.

-There are many home remedies and over-the-counter treatments for PE.
+There are home remedies and over-the-counter treatments for PE.
 Behavioral techniques include the stop-start method and the squeeze technique.
-For more control, you can also try desensitizing sprays, wipes, or condoms.
+To gain more control, you can also try desensitizing sprays, wipes, or condoms.

 Some men with PE control their symptoms with prescription medication.
-Whether lifelong or acquired, PE may improve with medication like antidepressants or ED drugs that help foster longer-lasting, more pleasurable sex.
+Whether your PE is considered lifelong or acquired, medications may improve your symptoms.
+A healthcare provider may prescribe antidepressants or ED drugs that help foster longer-lasting, more pleasurable sex.

-If you’re one of the tens of millions of men affected by PE, you can access a range of premature ejaculation treatments, including over-the-counter products and prescription PE medications, following an online consultation with a licensed healthcare professional.
+If you’re among the many men affected by PE, you can access a range of premature ejaculation treatments, including over-the-counter products and prescription PE medications, following an online consultation with a licensed healthcare professional.

 You can also learn more about addressing PE and improving your sexual performance in our guide to lasting longer in bed.